Illinois Boat Registration Fees, DNR Forms & Renewal (2026)

 Submit Application & Pay Fees

 Complete the registration form and pay the applicable fees.
-Deadline: Before operating on Illinois waters after purchase.
+Timing note: Apply within 15 days after purchase or before operating on Illinois waters.

 Receive Registration Number